deathworlders/online/content/book/deathworlders/chapter-32-deep-wounds.md

 Gyotin made a chirruping noise that might have been something like a short laugh, and took it off her to run it through the microwave.

 “I’m sorry…” she said.
-“I didn’t mean to-...
-I just…”
+“I didn’t mean to-...I just…”

 “No sorry,” he said.
 “You sorry for being burden?
 No burden.”
 He handed her the freshly reheated chocolate and sat down when she took it.
 “Question is, why come here?
 What do you want, what do you need?”